How local authorities and health boards should implement the Real Living Wage (RLW).

 We ask you to commit to this shared goal of improving fair work for social care workers in Wales by ensuring the following:

-The implementation of the RLW achieves its objective by:
+The administration of the RLW achieves its objective by:

 Working together on other aspects of fair work in social care so that:

-• Social care workers have a clear progression pathway that befits a key public service profession.
-The Forum has been developing a progression framework throughout 2022 which will form part of a wider Welsh Government consultation in the summer.
+- Social care workers have a clear progression pathway that befits a key public service profession.

 Thanks to all our commissioners and employers for supporting these commitments and in doing so, improving the terms and conditions for care workers.